wriley/DayZBanditAI/README.md

 	"  	if(vehicle _x != _x && !(vehicle _x in _safety) && (typeOf vehicle _x) != ""ParachuteWest"") then {" \n

-If you <b>do not</b> have the Animated Helicopters addon installed, change the line to this :
+If you <b>do not</b> have the Animated HeliCrash addon installed, change the line to this :

 	"  	if(vehicle _x != _x && !(vehicle _x in _safety) && (typeOf vehicle _x) != ""ParachuteWest"" && (vehicle _x getVariable [""DZAI"",0] != 1)) then {" \n

-If you <b>do</b> have the Animated Helicopters addon installed, change the line to this:
+If you <b>do</b> have the Animated HeliCrash addon installed, change the line to this:

 	"  	if(vehicle _x != _x && !(vehicle _x in _safety) && (typeOf vehicle _x) != ""ParachuteWest"" && ((vehicle _x getVariable [""Sarge"",0] != 1) && (vehicle _x getVariable [""DZAI"",0] != 1))) then {" \n